mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 113 - Data Naming/readme.md

 We can never see the data we manipulate.

-We can only infer it through behaviour.
+We can only infer it through behavior.

 We don't know the current temperature.
 We observe our thermometer pointing at 35 Degrees.